Acculink

 The practical impact on CPA firm hiring is severe, worsening, and affecting firms of every size across every service area and geographic market.

 The quality of available candidates has shifted noticeably.
 Firms increasingly hire candidates without CPA credentials who may never pursue licensure — accounting graduates meeting the 120-hour bachelor’s requirement but not the 150-hour CPA eligibility threshold.
-These professionals handle bookkeeping, tax preparation, and financial statement work capably, but they cannot sign audit reports or represent clients before the IRS in the same capacity as licensed CPAs.
+These professionals handle bookkeeping, tax preparation, and financial statement work capably.
+But they cannot sign audit reports or represent clients before the IRS in the same capacity as licensed CPAs.

 The CPA exam changes exacerbate every one of these trends by reducing the flow of new CPAs into the profession.
 Each year, fewer candidates pass, which means the cumulative talent deficit grows deeper.
 Domestic hiring alone cannot fill this structural gap.
 Firms need a different talent strategy — one that accesses qualified professionals outside the constrained domestic pipeline.